 The range of derivatives contracts that trade on public markets is pretty limited.
 Investors can easily place simple trades, like buy and sell trades, and maybe some futures and options contracts here and there, but they’ll have a harder time finding more bespoke derivative contracts.
-That’s much to the annoyance of anyone shut out of the system who wants to participate in the wild world of high finance.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+That’s much to the annoyance of anyone shut out of the system who wants to participate in the wild world of high finance.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 Enter Universal Market Access, a decentralized financial contracts platform built on the Ethereum blockchain that seeks to give every trader—yes, even you—the means to enter these complicated financial agreements and create wild ones of your own.
 Universal Market Access, better known as UMA, operates on a peer-to-peer basis, bypassing the need for brokers, clearing houses, or legal aid.